I can no longer count on my 2 hands, the number of times people have questioned what life in Australia is really like when I’ve been abroad.

 One day it’s 35°C and clear blue skies, and the next it’s 12°C with 20mm of rain – I really couldn’t tell you.

 Summer (December-February) is generally 25-38°C on an average day.
 Autumn (March-May) is around 15-25°C, with cloudy days, falling leaves and rainfall.
 Winter (June-August) reaches chilly lows of 6-14°C with a lot of rain.
 And Spring (September-November) is between 10-22°C with blue skies and blooming flowers.

 These are for the majority of the country, but the red centre and for most of the Northern Territory, they stay in the 30’s for the majority of the year.
 Tasmania – being the lowest point in Australia – is the coldest state for most of the year too.

 But as we like to stay, life in Australia has lead us to be comfortable with the fact that we may experience 4 seasons in one day.
-There have been times where some states are devastated with fires, whilst those nearby are struck with severe flooding.
-In reality, it totally depends on the location but there’s absolutely no doubt that Australia’s weather can be totally insane!
+There have been times where some states are devastated by fires, whilst those nearby are struck with severe flooding.
+In reality, it totally depends on the location but there’s absolutely no doubt that Australia’s weather can be totally wild!

 You may have a beautiful sunny day, but your neighbouring state could have catastrophic floods.
 We honestly have no idea what the next day will bring until it comes.

 [ READ NEXT: The Best Things to do during the Australian Summer ]